crystal-lang/crystal/ISSUE_TEMPLATE.md

 # Submitting questions

-If your have a question like "how do I do X?", this is not the right place for asking it.
+If you have a question like "how do I do X?", this is not the right place for asking it.
 Please ask on the [Crystal Forum](https://forum.crystal-lang.org), on our combined [Gitter](https://gitter.im/crystal-lang/crystal)/[IRC](http://webchat.freenode.net/?channels=#crystal-lang) or on [StackOverflow](http://stackoverflow.com/questions/tagged/crystal-lang).

 # Submitting bugs